a jeep in the Siberian backcountry

 Partitive genitive

-In Russian, the “partitive” genitive is applied to the direct object of a verb that usually takes the accusative case as a way to imply that the action applied to only “some” or “part” of the direct object.
+In Russian, the “partitive” genitive is applied to the direct object of a verb that usually takes the as a way to imply that the action applied to only “some” or “part” of the direct object.
 You’ll most often hear this in spoken language when someone is expressing that they want just some of something, not the whole thing.
 You still should use the accusative if you refer to “the whole” amount and not just a part of it.
 For example:

 Partitive Genitive